Bio

 Darren Loucas:

-mandolin, guitar, harmonica, fiddle, lap steel, vocals
+banjo, guitar, harmonica, lap steel, vocals

 “Paula Boggs Band joins with Dom Flemons to share “King Brewster,” a song from Janus written about Boggs’ enslaved-then-emancipated ancestor." - Americana Music Association